 The Museum says that the newly discovered underground canal was a “hydrological facility" which was connected with the functioning of the 9th century Great Basilica in Pliska.

-It was especially linked to the a holy well (sacred spring or ayazmo) of the temple and the martyrium (symbolic grave) of the first Bulgarian Christian martyr, St. Knyaz (i.e. Prince) Boyan Enravota (Voin), an heir to the throne who became Bulgaria’s first martyr for Christianity in the early 9th century AD, whichwas unearthed in 2015.
+The canal was linked to the a holy well (sacred spring or ayazmo) of the temple and the martyrium (symbolic grave) of the first Bulgarian Christian martyr, St. Knyaz (i.e. Prince) Boyan Enravota (Voin), an heir to the throne who became Bulgaria’s first martyr for Christianity in the early 9th century AD, whichwas unearthed in 2015.

 The First Bulgarian Empire adopted Christianity as its official and only state religion later, in 865 AD, and until then the Ancient Bulgars, Slavs, and Thracians who merged into the Bulgarian ethnicity were still worshiping their different pagan gods.)